GF2++

 No Matches

-BitSpan
+The BitSpan Class

 Introduction

-A span is a cheap way to work with a slice of a gf2::BitSet, gf2::BitVec, or any other gf2::BitStore.
+A span is a cheap way to work with a slice of a gf2::BitSpan, gf2::BitVec, or any other gf2::BitStore.
 It never allocates or copies; it just remembers a pointer into the backing words, a bit-offset, and a length.

 Note